 Key components:

 Trade-offs: aggressive completions improve perceived speed but increase cost.
-Filtering out low-confidence completions saves compute but might miss useful suggestions.
-Most systems use a confidence threshold (70-80% model confidence) to decide whether to show a suggestion.
+Filtering out weak suggestions saves compute but might miss useful help.
+Most production systems use acceptance heuristics based on rank, logprob, latency budget, and downstream accept-rate data rather than a perfectly calibrated "confidence" number.

 Full design: Code Completion System.